 How to clean a Tibetan rug made of Viscose?

 Here comes the important part.
 When your rug is full of dirt and looks dull, it distracts the guests’ attention from the house.
-Also, it makes your home looks ugly.
-So, cleaning the rug whenever possible is essential without concerning the material it has made of.
+Cleaning the rug whenever possible is essential without concerning the material it has been made of.
 We have discussed cleaning a carpet generally in one of our previous articles, and now we will make you aware separately.
 Keep in touch with our blog because we will bring you some of the most important rug cleaning articles in the future based on the material and general tips.